 Coast Salish communities on Puget Sound located villages in places that offered access to resources they could use or trade.
-On the Elliott Bay waterfront at what is now the foot of Seattle's Yesler Way, the ancestors of today's Duwamish, Suquamish, and Muckleshoot tribal members chose a space they called Sdzidzilalitch, which can be translated as Little Crossing-Over Place.
+On the Elliott Bay waterfront at what is now the foot of Seattle's Yesler Way, the ancestors of today's Duwamish, Suquamish, and Muckleshoot tribal members chose a space they called Dzidzilalich, which can be translated as Little Crossing-Over Place.
 It was adjacent to a flounder fishery, shellfish beds, salmon fishing grounds, places to gather plant resources, and a source of freshwater.
 It was also a centrally located place where people could gather to socialize, make alliances, trade, and share traditional knowledge.
-Though the longhouses had been abandoned by 1852, when the Denny Party, Seattle's founding settlers, claimed the land, the Indians continued to gather in the area and it remains important to the tribes today.
+Though the longhouses had been abandoned by 1852, when the Denny Party, Seattle's founding settlers, claimed the land, Native people continued to gather in the area and it remains important to the tribes today.

-By the time anthropologists and historians began to look for traces of Sdzidzilalitch in the twentieth century, the longhouses at the site had long since been removed and the area had been regraded and filled to such an extent that the original landscape had disappeared.
+By the time anthropologists and historians began to look for traces of Dzidzilalich in the twentieth century, the longhouses at the site had long since been removed and the area had been regraded and filled to such an extent that the original landscape had disappeared.
 Old maps showed a point of land (named Piner's Point by early explorers), which was regularly cut off from the mainland by high tide, extending south from the area of today's First Avenue and Yesler Way.
 On the inland side, the maps showed a lagoon or saltwater marsh extending in to where Jackson Street is today, in the area of the train stations at 4th Avenue.
 The shoreline then ran south along the base of Beacon Hill and curved around to the mouth of the Duwamish River on the south side of the bay.

 Just north of the island, where the land began to rise, the Duwamish built a winter village of about eight longhouses.
 According to historian David Buerge, the longhouses were about 60 feet by 120 feet and the village would have had a population of about 200 people.
 One account identifies one of the structures as a "dance house" used for ceremonial gatherings.

-The People of Sdzidzilalitch
+The People of Dzidzilalich

-Sdzidzilalitch is primarily identified as a Duwamish village because that name has been used to identify the people living in the Seattle and Renton region.
-Though non-Indian settlers, and particularly the territorial government, identified the Duwamish as a tribe that included people living on Lake Washington, the Cedar, Black, and Duwamish rivers, and Elliott Bay, it is more accurate to describe those Indian communities as autonomous bands who shared language, customs, and social relations with other nearby bands, often living in the same watershed.
+Dzidzilalich is primarily identified as a Duwamish village because that name has been used to identify the people living in the Seattle and Renton region.
+Though non-Native settlers, and particularly the territorial government, identified the Duwamish as a tribe that included people living on Lake Washington, the Cedar, Black, and Duwamish rivers, and Elliott Bay, it is more accurate to describe those Native communities as autonomous bands who shared language, customs, and social relations with other nearby bands, often living in the same watershed.
 The Duwamish primarily lived along the Duwamish, Black, and Cedar rivers.
 These rivers once formed a single drainage, but the opening of the Montlake Cut in 1916 caused the level of Lake Washington to drop about nine feet and the Black River, which formerly drained the lake, dried up, and the ship canal became the lake's outlet.

 People living on the western side of Lake Washington, sometimes called the Lakes Duwamish, and those living on Elliott Bay were also included in the Duwamish tribe by early settlers and Indian agents.
 This grouping of autonomous bands was further formalized by the treaty process.
 The desire of territorial government officials to work with leaders of large groups, rather than with each band, led them to impose a different hierarchy and type of relationship, such as the concept of a chief with control over numerous bands, than what actually existed among the Duwamish or other Coast Salish people.

-It is also likely that both the Suquamish from across Puget Sound and the groups from farther up the valleys of the White and Green rivers that today make up the Muckleshoot Indian Tribe also gathered at Sdzidzilalitch.
+It is also likely that both the Suquamish from across Puget Sound and the groups from farther up the valleys of the White and Green rivers that today make up the Muckleshoot Indian Tribe also gathered at Dzidzilalich.
 They had close relations with the Duwamish and would have fished at locations around Elliott Bay.

 A Crossing-Over Place

-The area around Sdzidzilalitch had a number of characteristics that made it a good village site.
+The area around Dzidzilalich had a number of characteristics that made it a good village site.
 For a people who relied on canoes to travel, the bay offered excellent conditions.
 The headlands on the north and southeast sides tempered the wind and waves.
 The beach sloped fairly quickly to open water, allowing for easy landing and launching.

-The historical record also indicates that two trails led inland from Sdzidzilalitch (the likely source of the name "Little Crossing-Over Place").
+The historical record also indicates that two trails led inland from Dzidzilalich (the likely source of the name "Little Crossing-Over Place").
 One trail crossed over the low ground between the point and the mainland to the lagoon.
 The Duwamish and others fished for flounder in the lagoon.
 The other traversed the hills between the bay and Lake Washington, which provided a route between Elliott Bay and the Cascade foothills.
 Travelers paddled through the slough connecting Lake Washington with Lake Sammamish.
 (The slough has since straightened and is known as the Sammamish River.)
-From Lake Sammamish they could travel on foot up into the mountains to hunt game, gather berries, or socialize and trade with Indians from both sides of the Cascades.
+From Lake Sammamish they could travel on foot up into the mountains to hunt game, gather berries, or socialize and trade with Native people from both sides of the Cascades.

-On Elliott Bay, Sdzidzilalitch was just one of several documented places of importance to the Duwamish.
+On Elliott Bay, Dzidzilalich was just one of several documented places of importance to the Duwamish.
 To the north, there were village sites at Smith Cove, on Elliott Bay north of what became downtown Seattle, and at West Point where Discovery Park was later located.
-In the area of today's Belltown neighborhood, there was a camp site, a burial ground, and a trail over the shoulder of the large hill, known to non-Indian settlers as Denny Hill, that has since been leveled.
+In the area of today's Belltown neighborhood, there was a camp site, a burial ground, and a trail over the shoulder of the large hill, known to non-Native settlers as Denny Hill, that has since been leveled.
 That trail led to the south end of Lake Union.
-That lake was another route to the interior, via Swatsugwithl ("Carry a Canoe"), known to the non-Indian settlers as the Montlake Portage, in the area of today's Montlake Cut.
+That lake was another route to the interior, via Swatsugwithl ("Carry a Canoe"), known to the non-Native settlers as the Montlake Portage, in the area of today's Montlake Cut.
 There was also a place along the shore, below Belltown, known as Tuqap ("Aerial Duck Net"), where the Duwamish raised nets to catch ducks and other waterfowl as they flew between the bay and Lake Union.
-(It should be noted that for technical reasons, the spelling of "Sdzidzilalitch" and other Coast Salish names has been modified in this essay by omission of specialized characters usually used in spelling those names.)
+(It should be noted that for technical reasons, the spelling of "Dzidzilalich" and other Coast Salish names has been modified in this essay by omission of specialized characters usually used in spelling those names.)

 Additional burial grounds were located where downtown Seattle is today.
 Each of them were covered over or dug up during the massive regrading of the hillside streets undertaken in the late nineteenth and early twentieth centuries by the city's Engineering Department.